KarelCemus/play-redis/doc/20-configuration.md

       host:        localhost
       # required integer, defining a port the node is running on
       port:        6379
+      # optional string, defines a username to use with "redis" as fallback
+      username:    null
       # optional string, defines a password to use
       password:    null
     }